 The person being given a DBS check (the applicant) can check on the progress of their application using the DBS tracking service.

-Employers can track multiple applications.
+Employers can track multiple applications and order blank application forms online.

 The applicant, employer and organisation that applied for the search will see the results of the check.

-It’s not possible to access the DBS update service through the tracking service.
+You can’t access the DBS update service through the tracking service.

 Once the check is completed, DBS will send a certificate listing the results to the applicant.
 The employer will have to ask the applicant to see the certificate.